If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 Step 2: Find Recession-Proof Rule #1 Companies

-Once you’ve established some cash, you can start to consider what to invest it in.
-When searching for stocks to buy during a recession, you’ll want to find “Rule #1 Companies”.
+Once you've established some cash, you can start to consider what to invest it in.
+When searching for stocks to buy during a recession, you'll want to find “Rule One Companies”.
+Companies that have not just survived, but significantly outperformed during previous downturns and all the recessions in recent memory.

-The best stocks to buy during a recession are ones that meet the 4 M’s of Rule #1 Investing requirements:
+The best stocks to buy during a recession are those that meet the 4 M's of Rule One Investing requirements:

-• Moat: The business has an impenetrable advantage over the competition that keeps them from having to compete on pricing.
+Moat: The business has an impenetrable advantage over the competition that keeps it from having to compete on pricing.

-It is always important to purchase stocks that follow these Rule #1 principles, but especially when you are considering the best stocks to buy in a recession.
-Companies that do well in a recession will meet all of these criteria.
+It is always important to purchase stocks that follow these Rule 1 principles.
+Most especially when you are considering the best stocks to buy in a recession.
+Companies that do well in a recession will meet all of these criteria and are often high-quality stocks.

 If a business checks off these 4 M's for you, add it to your “watch list”.
 This is the list that you will refer to when you are ready to invest and when the price is right.